It’s up to you to decide whether you want to use alcohol and other drugs — and if so, we’re here to help you and your friends reduce risk.

 If you’re at a party, just fill your cup with soda or water.
 Chances are, nobody will know — or care — what’s in your cup.

 Women’s bodies typically cannot process alcohol as quickly as men’s bodies for a variety of biological reasons, including differences in weight, hormones and enzymes.
 Regardless of your gender, it’s important to keep this in mind before you start drinking.

 Did you know it can take up to 12 hours to sober up after a night of drinking?
 That means if you’re out partying at night, you could still be drunk or buzzed when you go to class the next day.

 If you violate the rules regarding the possession or consumption of alcohol, you may face university disciplinary action or even criminal arrest.
 Violations may also result in a referral to UB SAFER, an educational intervention program.
 Remember — the Family Educational Rights and Privacy Act (FERPA) allows UB to notify parents if a student is involved in an alcohol- or other drug-related incident.

 If you live in the residence halls or on-campus apartments, there may be additional regulations regarding the consumption and possession of alcohol and other drugs.

 Short-term on campus mental health support

-Student conduct rules and regulations, and campus-wide student support
+Student conduct rules and regulations

 In the event of a medical emergency, you will not face disciplinary consequences for drinking or using other drugs — and neither will the person you’re helping — just because you’re calling for help.
 Read about this policy.